mozilla/DeepSpeech/doc/TRAINING.rst

 Creating a virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In creating a virtual environment you will create a directory containing a ``python3`` binary and everything needed to run deepspeech.
+In creating a virtual environment you will create a directory containing a ``python3`` binary and everything needed to run Mozilla Voice STT.
 You can use whatever directory you want.
-For the purpose of the documentation, we will rely on ``$HOME/tmp/deepspeech-train-venv``.
+For the purpose of the documentation, we will rely on ``$HOME/tmp/stt-train-venv``.
 You can create it using this command:

 .. code-block::

-   $ python3 -m venv $HOME/tmp/deepspeech-train-venv/
+   $ python3 -m venv $HOME/tmp/stt-train-venv/

 Once this command completes successfully, the environment will be ready to be activated.